quochuynh67/my-project-template/README.md

 ## Multiple-Language
 Install `flutter intl` plugin from marketplace

-And follow this guide to add the language.
+And follow [this guide](https://plugins.jetbrains.com/plugin/13666-flutter-intl) to add the language.

+## Usage

 Clone the git sample.